harendranathvegi9/stitchz-social-login/README.txt

 - SalesForce.com
 - more...

-For additional details of the module, visit the project page: http://www.stitchz.net/Wordpress
+For additional details of the plugin, visit the project page: http://www.stitchz.net/Wordpress

 To submit bug reports and feature suggestions, or to track changes: